-Driverless shuttle is new thrill in downtown Las Vegas
+Driverless electric shuttle being tested in downtown Vegas

-LAS VEGAS (AP) — There’s a new thrill on the streets of downtown Las Vegas.
+LAS VEGAS (AP) — There’s a new thrill on the streets of downtown Las Vegas, where high- and low-rollers alike are climbing aboard what officials call the first driverless electric shuttle operating on a public U.S. street.

-High and low rollers alike can climb aboard what officials say is the first driverless electric shuttle operating on a public U.S. street.
+The oval-shaped shuttle began running Tuesday as part of a 10-day pilot program, carrying up to 12 passengers for free along a short stretch of the Fremont Street East entertainment district.

-The oval-shaped shuttle that carries 12 people began a 10-day, free pilot program Tuesday along Fremont Street in the downtown entertainment district.
+The vehicle has a human attendant and computer monitor, but no steering wheel and no brake pedals.
+Passengers push a button at a marked stop to board it.

 Most Read Stories